Working with Schools

 I was thrilled to be invited to Barker College in Sydney during National Science Week to share my Sci-Art of the Sea Storytelling!
 It was a great week of visiting many year levels from Year 2 right through to Years 7-11 to bring the “Living Oceans” into classrooms.
 I use the art of marine science in schools as I can ‘sea’ that a visual and creative approach really engages with students (and their teachers!), as you can SEE from us STEAMing along in the photos below!
 Thank you for having me Barker College!

-Having a Whale Shark ART of a time with Year 2!
+Having a Whale Shark ART of a time with Year 2 (our little School of Fish)!

 Creating BIG ideas with this Whale Shark Maker Space with Years 6!